 About our Reef Sites

-We visit spectacular Outer Barrier Reef sites – Reef Encounter’s Captain will decide on the day which reef locations Reef Encounter visits based on weather and which reef site offers our guests the best reef experience and comfort
+We visit spectacular Outer Great Barrier Reef locations, with access to well over 15 dive and snorkel sites over a range of the best Outer Great Barrier Reefs.
+Each day Reef Encounter’s Captain decides which reef locations Reef Encounter visits based on the time of year, weather, other conditions and which reef site offers guests the best reef experience and comfort.

-Reef Encounter generally moves twice a day once in the morning at approximately 10:30 am and then again in the afternoon at approximately 3:00 pm (weather dependent)
+Reef Encounter generally visits two reef locations every day – moving twice per day – once in the morning and once again in the afternoon (weather dependent).

 Our Scuba Diving and Snorkelling Reef Sites